AlexSapoznikov/node-alexa-starter-kit/readme.md

 - slots - variables for getting what user says.
 Can be declared in two ways:

 ```
+    // if no need to provide values
     slots: {
         slotName1: "myCustomSlotType",
         slotName2: "AMAZON.[built-in-intent]",
     }

-    // or if values needed:
+    // if values needed:

     slots: {
         slotName1: {